Month 1 Part 2 – 12 Months of Wholeness through Creativity

 If you are only using 1 thickness of card stock for your cover, you have nothing more to do after folding and burnishing it.

 For a 2 layer, sturdier cover, you need to fasten the layers together, with glue or double sided tape.
 Advantages, disadvantages, problems/issues to avoid are all more space than I prefer to take here.
-See video.
+See video below.

 Binding Your Journal